yurimalheiros/senticnetapi/README.md

 # Senticnet API

-Ultra simple API to use Senticnet without be bothered by RDF stuff.
+Ultra simple API to use Senticnet 2 without be bothered by RDF stuff.

-## Dependencies
+## Install

-You need to install the rdflib:

 ```
-$ pip install rdflib
+$ pip install senticnet
 ```

 ## How to use